yiphei/yif-AI/encoder_decoder_transformer/README.md

 ## Architecture

-At the high level, the architecture follows the canonical encoder-decoder model but applied to auto-regressive language generation.
+At the high level, the architecture follows the canonical encoder-decoder model but is applied to auto-regressive language generation.
 Furthermore, an additional "embedding" loss and a positional embedding operation demonstrate improved performance.

 ### Encoder-Decoder